KarthikeyanS2006/keyan-code-python-/README.md

 ## ✨ Features

 ### Core IDE Functionality
-*   **💻 Multi-File Editor**: Work with multiple Python files in a clean, tabbed interface.
+*   **💻 Multi-File Editor**: Work with multiple Python, HTML, CSS, JS, and TypeScript files in a clean, tabbed interface.
 *   **🎨 Syntax Highlighting**: A custom, regex-based syntax highlighter for Python makes code easy to read.
-*   **▶️ Execution Console**: Simulate running your Python scripts and view their output, including print statements and errors.
+*   **▶️ Execution Console**: Simulate running your Python and TypeScript scripts and view their output, including print statements and errors.
+*   **🚀 Framework Simulation**: Run Flask or Django applications and get an AI-generated preview of your main route's HTML output.
 *   **📦 PIP Package Manager**: A user-friendly modal to simulate installing and uninstalling Python packages.
-*   **🖼️ Floating Preview Window**: A draggable and resizable window to simulate the output of web frameworks like Flask or Django.
+*   **🖼️ Floating Preview Window**: A draggable and resizable window with back/forward navigation to display web framework output.
 *   **📂 File Management**:
     *   **Upload/Download**: Easily move files between your local machine and the IDE.
     *   **Rename Files**: Double-click on a file tab to rename it on the fly.
     *   **Add/Close Files**: A fluid and intuitive tab management experience.
-*   **💾 Persistent Sessions**: Your files, code, and active tab are automatically saved to your browser's local storage.
+*   **💾 Persistent Sessions**: Your files, code, snippets, and active tab are automatically saved to your browser's local storage as you type.
-*   **🌗 Light/Dark Mode**: Switch between themes for your comfort.
+*   **🌗 Multiple Themes**: Switch between Light, Dark, and a new Blue Dark theme for your comfort.

 ### 🧠 Gemini AI Integration
+*   **⚡ Code Snippet Library**: Save, manage, and quickly insert your frequently used code snippets directly into the editor.
-*   **Explain Code**: Get a detailed, easy-to-understand explanation of your code, broken down into logical parts.
+*   **Explain Code**: Get a detailed, easy-to-understand explanation of your code.
-*   **Add Docstrings**: Automatically generate professional, Google-style docstrings for your functions and classes to improve code documentation.
+*   **Add Docstrings**: Automatically generate professional, Google-style docstrings for your functions and classes.
 *   **Refactor Code**: Let Gemini analyze and rewrite your code for improved readability, efficiency, and adherence to best practices.
-*   **Format Code (Coming Soon)**: Automatically format your code to follow PEP 8 standards.
+*   **Format Code**: Automatically format your Python code to follow PEP 8 standards with a single click.

 ## 🛠️ Technology Stack
 *   **Frontend**: React, TypeScript